thephpleague/oauth2-server/v5-security-improvements.md

   );
 ```

-All you need to do is replace the public key that was being passed into the constructor of `AuthorizationServer` with a 32 bit encryption key.
+All you need to do is replace the public key that was being passed into the constructor of `AuthorizationServer` with a 32 byte encryption key.

 To generate an encryption key for the `AuthorizationServer` run the following command in the terminal: